QARANC.co.uk Find Extra Work

 HMHS China

-Memorial Plaque HMHS China served during the Great War.
-It hit a mine at Scapa Flow on the 10 August 1918.
+HMHS China served during the Great War.
+Crew from the ship hit a mine at Scapa Flow on the 10 August 1918.
 Four lives were lost which included dental surgeon and Royal Navy officer Lieutenant Herbert Myers Marshall who was aged 23 years.
 Herbert Myers Marshall had only recently obtained the L.D.S.
-(Licentiate in Dental Surgery)
+(Licentiate in Dental Surgery).
+It is thought that the ship was moored in Scapa Flow, presumably at a safe anchorage, and the four who were killed had gone fishing in a whaler when it struck a mine.

 In his memory Lt Marshall’s parents, Septimus and Margaret Marshall, provided money to built the Marshall Memorial Hall in Sunderland.
 His memorial plaque is pictured above.